-- 5.4 A Member should consider disclosing the following matters, amongst other things, when providing a Valuation Report in respect of a business combination:

-- Identity of the acquiring entity;

-- Effective Measurement Date;

-- Nature and amount of the purchase consideration;

-- Definition of key Valuation terms1 used in performing the Valuation Service;

-- Valuation Methods considered and reasons for selecting the particular Valuation Method; and

-- Significant or key assumptions and the basis for such assumptions in the Valuation of the assets acquired and/or liabilities assumed.
+- 5.4 Subject to paragraph 5.1, a Member should consider disclosing the following matters, amongst other things, when providing a Valuation Report in respect of a business combination: - · Identity of the acquiring entity; - · Effective Measurement Date; - Nature and amount of the purchase consideration; - Definition of key Valuation terms used in performing the Valuation Service; - Valuation Methods considered and reasons for selecting the particular Valuation Method; and - Significant or key assumptions and the basis for such assumptions in the Valuation of the assets acquired and/or liabilities assumed.
 Such assumptions may include, but are not limited to:

+&lt;sup>2 Members are encouraged to use as far as practicable terms that are in general use for Valuation Services.
+Members are referred to the International Glossary of Business Valuation Terms which are included in the valuation standards of the American Institute of Certified Public Accountants and the Canadian Institute of Chartered Business Valuators.

-- economic life;
+- economic life:

 - revenue growth and business expenses;

 - customer retention and attrition;

 - technological change and migration;

 - contract renewal;

 - tax amortisation benefits in respect of tangible and/or intangible assets;

-1 Members are referred to the International Glossary of Business Valuation Terms which are included in the valuation standards of the American Institute of Certified Public Accountants and the Canadian Institute of Chartered Business Valuators.

-- "market-participant" and/or "buyer-specific" assumptions and related adjustments, analysis and/or impact on the Valuation; - contributory asset charges; - discount rates; and - royalty rates. - 5.5 Where a Member has valued the purchase consideration, the Member should consider disclosing the basis of the Valuation, Valuation Approaches and Valuation Methods used. - 5.6 Where a Member was involved in identification of the assets acquired and/or liabilities assumed, the Member should consider disclosing the basis for the identification.
+- market-participant and/or buyer-specific assumptions and related adjustments, analysis and/or impact on the Valuation;

+- contributory asset charges;

+- discount rates; and

+- royalty rates.

+- 5.5 Where a Member has valued the purchase consideration, the Member is required by paragraph 5.2 of APES 225 to disclose the basis of the Valuation, Valuation Approaches and Valuation Methods used.

+- 5.6 Where a Member was involved in identification of the assets acquired and/or liabilities assumed, the Member should consider disclosing the basis for the identification.